-of third to be the control of the co Targets Our Progress in 2023 One-to-one Restoration Ecosystem (RE) area We had obtained the legal permit for RE area and we will continue our commitment to maintain the existing natural ecosystem as well as to do the enrichment on the degraded area in the concession Net-Zero Emissions from land use We continued our initiatives in avoiding and reducing GHG emissions and the activities in the RE area which expected to absorb carbon dioxide released into the atmosphere.
+Targets Our Progress in 2023 One-to-one Restoration Ecosystem (RE) area We had obtained the legal permit for RE area and we will continue our commitment to maintain the existing natural ecosystem as well as to do the enrichment on the degraded area in the concession Net-Zero Emissions 32 from la use We continued our initiatives in avoiding and reducing GHG emissions and the activities in the RE area which expected to absorb carbon dioxide released into the atmosphere.
 Optimize methane capture facilities for all mills We added one biogas plant with methane capture facility in Riau in December and continued to conduct feasibility studies towards the possibility to add more methane capture facilities at our mills, in the future.
-100% renewable energy for our operations We continued the review of suitable and effective installation of Solar PV to replace existing power generation using fossil fuel in our operations.
+100% renewable energy for o operations ur We continued the review of suitable and effective installation of Solar PV to replace existing power generation using fossil fuel in our operations.

-Referred from NASA's Earth Observatory earthobservatory.nasa.gov/images/151481/el-nino-returns and NOAA Climate.gov climate.gov/newsfeatures/blogs/october-2023-el-nino-update-big-cats
+30 Referred from NASA's Earth Observatory earthobservatory.nasa.gov/images/151481/el-nino-returns and NOAA Climate.gov climate.gov/newsfeatures/blogs/october-2023-el-nino-update-big-cats

-&lt;sup>31 Retrieved from OHCHR publication on Understanding Human Rights and Climate Change: ohchr.org/sites/default/files/Documents/Issues/
+31 Retrieved from OHCHR publication on Understanding Human Rights and Climate Change: ohchr.org/sites/default/files/Documents/Issues/

-&lt;sup>32 Our goal encompasses efforts to reduce, avoid, and, if possible, eliminate sources of greenhouse gas (GHG) emissions.
+32 Our goal encompasses efforts to reduce, avoid, and, if possible, eliminate sources of greenhouse gas (GHG) emissions.
 This goal has not yet been validated by an external assessor to ensure alignment with standards, such as the Science Based Targets initiative (SBTi).